Harman Baweja: Films

-Baweja's debut film in Bollywood was the sci-fi romance Love Story 2050 produced by his mother Pammi Baweja and directed by his father Harry Baweja.
-The film was a box office failure, as it only managed to recover half the amount of its 40 crore budget.
+Baweja's acting debut film in Bollywood was the sci-fi romance Love Story 2050 produced by his mother Pammi Baweja and directed by his father Harry Baweja.
+The film was a box office failure.
 In 2009, he appeared in the sports film Victory which was based on cricket.
 The film had notable appearances by both Indian and International cricketers.
 The film could only rake up ₹1.9 crore after its release and was a failure at the box office.
 Baweja next appeared in the romantic comedy What's Your Raashee? which starred him and Priyanka Chopra, who performed 12 different roles in the film.
-The film receives mixed responses both from critics and audience .The film performed poor at the box office.
-After a 5 year long absence he came in Dishkiyaoon (2014).
-His delayed release, It's My Life, released directly on television 10 years after production, with a premiere on Zee Cinema.
+The film received mixed responses both from critics and audience.
+The film performed poor at the box office.

+After a 5 year long absence, he appeared in Dishkiyaoon (2014).

+His delayed release, It's My Life, released directly on television in 2020, 10 years after production, with a premiere on Zee Cinema.

+Webseries

+After almost a decade, Baweja made his screen comeback with the role of JCP Harshavardhan Shroff in the Netflix original series Scoop, created and directed by Mehta.

+Screenwriter

+Baweja has written or co-written webseries such as Super V (2019–2020) and Bhaukaal (2020–2022) as well films such as Chaar Sahibzaade: Rise of Banda Singh Bahadur in 2016, Mrs. and Khwaabon Ka Jhamela (both released in 2024).